Cadrew/ocs-video-comparison/README.md

 ## Read results

 The most interesting value in the PSNR report is *mse_avg*.
-The more it's high, the more there is differences between the two videos.
+The more it's high, the more there are differences between the two videos.
 The coefficent indicates the difference value frame by frame.
 In the *output_average.txt* and *output_ass.ass* reports, you'll see results as following:
 ```